easolhq/easolhq.github.io/docs/reference/objects/search_query.md

 parent: Objects
 ---

-When using a `search` object each product search query parameter is available as an attribute.
+When using a `Search` object each product search query parameter is available as an attribute.

 # search.active_promotion
 Returns `true` or `false`.